wso2/docs-mi/en/docs/develop/creating-artifacts/data-services/creating-data-services.md

 				Query ID
 			</td>
 			<td>
-				Give a unique name to Identify the Query.
+				Provide a unique name to Identify the Query.
 			</td>
 		</tr>
 		<tr>